GuoliangLi-HZAU/ChIA-PET_Tool/readme.md

 ```shell
 sh run.MCF7.sh
 ```
 **Before you run the pipeline, you need to modify the variables in the shell scripts, especially for the required tools.** The details of parameters and their meanings can be found in ***user_manual.pdf***.
 There are different output files from ChIA-PET Tool.
-The format of the result files and the interpretations of the results are in ***Outputs.docx***, and the running information and summary statistics are shown in ***ChIA-PET_Tool_Report*** generated with ChIA-PET Tool.
+The format of the result files and the interpretations of the results are in ***output_illustration.pdf***, and the running information and summary statistics are shown in ***ChIA-PET_Tool_Report*** generated with ChIA-PET Tool.

 ## References